apiperid/pyCrunch/README.md

 	<li>arg1 = the length of the brute force passwords</li>
 	<li>arg2 = the charset of the brute force passwords</li>
 	<li>arg3 = the output folder in which the programs will save the brute force passwords</li>
+	<li>arg4 = the update step (after how many generated password you will be updated)</li>
 </ul>

+arg1 and arg4 must be integer greater than 0.The others must be string

 # Requirements